SriSupratikTalari/internship-project/README.md

    - The highest price the stock reached on the recorded day

 4. Close
-   -The closing price the stock reached on the recorded day
+   - The closing price the stock reached on the recorded day

 ## 💡 Tips